Visa policy of Chile: Visa extension

 If a holder of a tourist visa wishes to extend their Visa, they can do so at Chile's Extranjería Department and there is a charge of $100 USD.

 Another way of extending your tourist visa is to leave the country and come back in.
 This can only be done twice in succession.
 There is no fee to do so.

 Visitor statistics

-Most visitors arriving to Chile were from the following countries of nationality:
+Most visitors arriving in Chile were from the following countries of nationality: